emilwest/stats_notes/README.md

 See [code](R/trafikverket_api.R) for more details.
 Given a coordinate, retrieve traffic information within a 10 000 meter radius and display on an interactive map.
-Requieres that you register for an api-key at Trafikverket.
+Requires that you register for an api-key at Trafikverket.
 For more info, see [here](https://api.trafikinfo.trafikverket.se/).